 Ground gas can be generated by a variety of natural and man-made sources.
-Natural sources include organic soils like peat and alluvial deposits, whereas landfill sites and made ground are the most common source of man-made ground gases.
+Natural sources include organic soils like peat and alluvial deposits, whereas the landfill sites and made ground are the most common source of man-made ground gases.

 The ground gases typically associated with both natural and anthropogenic gas sources include methane, carbon dioxide, carbon monoxide, and hydrogen sulphide.